-Another season of The Real Housewives of Beverly Hills is in full swing, and this time it seems our favorite grande dame of Villa Rosa (who has thus far excelled at stoking the flames of drama without getting caught in the crossfire) will be at the very center of this season's controversy.
-If the rumors are to be believed, LVP's relationships with her fellow Housewives have been strained in recent months, which could mean this season will be her last.
+Another season of The Real Housewives of Beverly Hills is in full swing, and this time our favorite grande dame of Villa Rosa (who has thus far excelled at stoking the flames of drama without getting caught in the crossfire) is at the very center of this season's #PuppyGate controversy.
+In the months since filming, LVP's relationships with her fellow Housewives have been strained, which could mean this season will be her last.
 (Her tagline this season is: "You can stab me in the back, but whilst you're there, kiss my ass.")
 But fear not.
 Whether or not she stays on RHOBH, LVP will remain a celebrated Bravo fixture — I mean, what are the SURvers without their British, pink-clad, dog-clutching boss to call the shots at her many West Hollywood eateries?

 Before Bravo, LVP was still LVP.
 Reportedly the wealthiest of all the Housewives, Vanderpump got her start in her native England, where she first met her husband, Ken Todd, at a bar (fitting, no?).
 By 1998, the two had sold four London bars to the Trocadero group for 10.5 million pounds, and relocated to Los Angeles years later.
 In 2010, she entered the Bravoverse, flanked by her just-as-famous Pomeranian with alopecia, Giggy, and the rest is history.